1. Introduction

 • Verify that you can access the Techila web interface and that the interface is responsive (uses TCP port 443).

-• Verify that you can establish Techila SDK connections (uses TCP port 25001).
+• Verify that you can establish Techila SDK connections (uses TCP port 25001 and 25002).

 • Verify that the Techila Server has sufficient free disk space available.
 This can be checked on the Techila web interface Status page.
 You can also add automatic disk space monitoring by creating a status check alarm as described in the AWS documentation.